 I offer direct consultations to turn confusing labels and lists into a clear, safe plan.

-I review your conditions, current medicines, and any side effects so we can design a tailored approach that fits your health goals.
+I review your conditions, current medicines, and any side effects so we can design a tailored approach that fits your goals and respects your prescription treatments.

 What personalised guidance can cover

-- I review specific conditions and past responses to treatment to shape realistic steps.
+- I assess specific conditions and past responses to treatment to shape realistic, evidence‑informed steps.

-- I check interactions between your supplements and prescription or over‑the‑counter medicines.
+- I check for interactions between your supplements and prescription or over‑the‑counter medicines.

-- I coordinate with your doctors and other providers so plans are safe and consistent.
+- I coordinate with your doctors and other providers so plans are safe, consistent, and integrated into your ongoing care.

-- I prioritise goals like sleep, mood, or digestive comfort and match interventions to those aims.
+- I prioritise goals such as better sleep, improved mood, or digestive comfort and match interventions to those priorities.

 What to prepare before you reach out

-- Bring a complete list of medicines, prescription details, and any supplements you use.
+- Bring a complete list of medicines (including prescriptions), doses, and any supplements you use.

-- Share diagnoses, allergies, recent lab results, and a short health history.
+- Share diagnoses, allergies, recent lab results, and a short medical history.

-- Note any side effects you’ve had and the timing they happened.
+- Note any side effects you’ve had, when they started, and how severe they were.

 Conclusion